Hawally, Kuwait: Sport

 Hawally is home to Qadsia SC and Mohammed Al-Hamad Stadium, Its football stadium is one of the most famous in Kuwait and is a popular venue for many international matches that happen within the region.

 Landmarks

 Hawally houses many landmarks that are widely recognized, such as Ben Oayyed Mosque, built in 1920.
 Other landmarks include Bait al-Othman, Mirror House, and Muhallab Complex.

 Hawally also has its own theme park, Hawally Park, which is near the Muhallab Complex.
-There are also many restaurants and malls in the area, such as Al-Rehab Mall and Promenade Mall.
+There are also many restaurants and malls in the area, such as Al-Rihab Comples, which is considered the hub for gaming in Kuwait as it contains many video game shops including some that sells clsssic systems, and Promenade Mall.
 The Mirror House is a traditional Kuwaiti house made of glass; The Bait al-Othman is a museum in the famous Abdullah al Othman St in Hawally, containing many old Kuwaiti sculptures, artifacts and pictures.
 It is also where questions are asked for rewards of over 50 KD daily in Ramadan.

 Education

 There are several educational institutions located in Hawally.
 There is a large number of schools catering to different nationalities.
 Notably among these are the Indian, Arab, and Pakistani schools present in the area serving their respective communities.